 I was featured in the Spring is the Perfect Time for a Closet Cleanse segment on closet organizing that aired on WABC-TV News in NYC on May 15.
 I was honored to have been asked to work on this closet organizing project by the NYC affiliate.
 My client is a single mom who lost control of her walk-in closet when her son started the college application process last fall and just never found the time to get it back under control.
 You won’t believe what we accomplished in just 4.5 hours…the before and after shots tell an amazing tale!
-HERE’S THE LINK in case you didn’t get a chance to see this closet organizing segment on this NYC television channel.

 A couple of days before working on this closet, I had spent 8 hours working with an attorney in his NYC office organizing the significant piles of papers covering his entire desk.
 The end result for both projects was significant and was a direct result of the lightning-fast decisions that each client was able to make during the sorting process in addition to their commitment to getting their respective spaces organized.